LongKelvin/LongKelvin/README.md

-- 👋 Hi, I'm @LongKelvin
-- 👀 I'm interested in Midi, Audio processing and Programming music.
-- 👀 I'm also have some experience in Java Android and C#.NET

-- 👀 Besides programming, I also love music.
-- 👀 I’m a pianist and producer.
-- 👀 Furthermore, I work as an music arranger on my personal projects.
+👋 Hey there!
+I'm Kelvin, an experienced C# .NET developer with a focus on Desktop and Web applications.

+🎹 Beyond coding, I'm passionate about music programming.
+Java, C# and C++ are programming languages I use for personal hobbies.

+💻 Check out my Github for projects that blend technology and melodies.

+🌐 Let's collaborate and create something extraordinary in the world of tech and music! 🎵

-- More about me please visit my profiles [here](https://longkelvin.github.io/)
+🔍 More about me?
+Please visit my profiles [here](https://longkelvin.github.io/)

 <!---
 LongKelvin/LongKelvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.